 The University of Maine is committed to maintaining a respectful, fair campus environment, free from discrimination, including discriminatory harassment.
 The goal of the university is to prevent discrimination from occurring and to provide an effective means of raising and promptly resolving complaints.

-Toward that end, the university offers internal complaint procedures to resolve concerns of discrimination or harassment on account of race, color, religion, sex, sexual orientation, including transgender status or gender expression, national origin or citizenship status, age, disability, genetic information, or veterans status.
+Toward that end, the university offers internal complaint procedures to resolve concerns of discrimination or harassment on account of race, color, religion, sex, sexual orientation, including transgender status or gender expression, national origin or citizenship status, age, disability, genetic information, or veteran status.
 These issues may be raised by faculty, staff, students, or members of the community.

 Complaints against faculty or staff or challenges to a university practice: